We Tested 10 Models, This Weather Station Is Solar Powered and Easy to Use Making It Our Top Pick

 Looking for a reliable home weather station that fits your needs?
 We tested a range of weather stations to see how well they measured temperature, wind speed, barometric pressure, and more.

-We also interviewed broadcast meteorologist Cheryl Nelson, owner of Prepare With Cher, who gave her professional advice for these home devices.
+We also interviewed broadcast meteorologist Cheryl Nelson, owner of Prepare With Cher.
 Some shoppers may be surprised to learn that there are gaps between official weather reporting stations.
 “There are numerous microclimates [across the US], meaning that the weather can vary—sometimes significantly—within a few miles of separate locations.”
-To solve this, an at-home weather station is able to fill those gaps to provide users with the best data for their immediate area.
+To solve this, an at-home weather station can fill those gaps to provide users with the best data for their immediate area.

-Ahead, learn which features to look for when choosing a weather station and discover why the following products are well suited for a variety of weather-reporting tasks.
-Find out what our hands-on testing revealed, then weigh the pros and cons to choose the best home weather station for you.
+Keep reading to learn which features to look for when choosing a weather station and discover why the following products are well suited for various weather-reporting tasks.
+Find out what our hands-on testing revealed, then weigh the pros and cons to choose the best home weather station.

 1. BEST OVERALL: Ambient Weather WS-2902C WiFi Home Weather Station